raynamharris/IntegrativeProjectWT2015/README.md

 	- **03_ephys:** analysis of electrophysiology data
 - Part 4: Integrative analysis
 	- **04_integration:** correlations across levels, mostly using PCA data
-- Extras
-	- **99_colorblindr:** a simulation of how some of my figures will look to colorblind readers

 ### Approach

 Here is a graphical overview of the experimental design